 Rehabilitation is an area of medicine which has not received the right amount of investment for a long period of time.
 Consequently, there is a lack of rehabilitation resource in the East Midlands NHS region as in many other regions of the country.
 This is common across England.

 Sadly, at present, there are not enough rehabilitation beds to treat everyone who needs this type of specialist care.
 Against current national standards there is a shortfall of 155 rehabilitation beds for the region.
 This means that many patients do not get the benefit of rehabilitation and either take longer to recover than they need to or never recover fully enough to go back to life as usual or work.
 The NRC will provide a further 64 beds.

 The region of the East Midlands spans the counties of Nottinghamshire, Derbyshire, Lincolnshire and Leicestershire.
 The region and its hospitals are shown in the map below:

-The East Midlands trauma region treats over 1,700 major trauma patients per year, most of whom will require some form of rehabilitation.
+Firstly, the East Midlands trauma region treats over 1,700 major trauma patients per year, most of whom will require some form of rehabilitation.
+The NRC will cater for those who require specialist clinical rehabilitation before they can go home.
 These are the most seriously injured patients from accidents including sporting accidents, road traffic accidents, farming accidents and urban crime.
 The M1 and A1 motorways run through the region.

 An illustration of the some of the sources of injuries in the Region is shown in the diagram below: